Close Menu

 Diet rich in resistant starch or protein provides an energy source for gut microbiota, which can potentially treat inflammatory bowel disease (IBD).

-Proso millet is gluten-free, making it a good option for those with gluten sensitivities or celiac disease.
+Proso millet is also gluten-free, making it a good option for those with gluten sensitivities or celiac disease.

 Additionally, its easily digestible nature soothes the stomach and can help manage digestive issues like bloating and indigestion, making it a gentle yet effective choice for overall digestive wellness.

-6. Supports Nerve Function
+6. May Support Nerve Function

-All the millets including proso millets are a great source of lecithin.
+All the millets, including proso millets are a great source of lecithin.
 Lecithin is a type of phospholipid that is important for maintaining healthy cell membranes, including those in nerve cells.

 Lecithin supports nerve cell function by restoring nerve cell function, rebuilding myelin fiber (the protective covering around nerves), and boost brain cell activity.